We're Living in Babylon...Not Heaven.

 “Thus says the LORD of hosts, the God of Israel, to all the exiles whom I have sent into exile from Jerusalem to Babylon: Build houses and live in them; plant gardens and eat their produce.
 Take wives and have sons and daughters; take wives for your sons, and give your daughters in marriage, that they may bear sons and daughters; multiply there, and do not decrease.
 But seek the welfare of the city where I have sent you into exile, and pray to the LORD on its behalf, for in its welfare you will find your welfare.
 For thus says the LORD of hosts, the God of Israel: Do not let your prophets and your diviners who are among you deceive you, and do not listen to the dreams that they dream, for it is a lie that they are prophesying to you in my name; I did not send them, declares the LORD.
 For thus says the LORD: When seventy years are completed for Babylon, I will visit you, and I will fulfill to you my promise and bring you back to this place.
 For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.
 Then you will call upon me and come and pray to me, and I will hear you.
 You will seek me and find me, when you seek me with all your heart.
 I will be found by you, declares the LORD, and I will restore your fortunes and gather you from all the nations and all the places where I have driven you, declares the LORD, and I will bring you back to the place from which I sent you into exile.”

-Due to the hardness of the peoples' hearts against the Lord, Judah was being sent into exile, by the hand of God; into a foreign land.
+Due to the hardness of the peoples' hearts against the Lord, Judah was being sent into exile, by the hand of God; they were being sent into a foreign land.

 "God sent them there."

-The tribulation of losing their homeland, suffering the loss of place, culture, and heritage, and then being taken to a foreign land…all of it was from the hand of God.
-This was to be a time of correction for the people of Israel.
-They were to understand the consequence of their sin against their Holy God.
+The tribulation of losing their homeland, suffering the loss of their place, their culture, and their heritage, being taken to a foreign land…all of it was from the hand of God.
+Their exile was divine judgment.
+They were sent away as a consequence of their sin against holy God.
 But notice also what God says to them in their tribulation…

 Build houses and live there.